jmacapagal90/jmacapagal90/README.md

 ## [Beer Buddy](https://github.com/jmacapagal90/p2-project-beer-buddy)
 Flatiron Group Project as part of React unit.
 SPA that allows users to view, order, and checkout beers at a hypothetical bar.
 ## [Zoo Guide](https://github.com/jmacapagal90/p3-sinatra-react-project-front-end)
 Flatiron Group Project as part of vanilla Ruby unit.
-SPA using React and vanilla Ruby (with Sinatra) that allows users to browse animals in their habitats at a hypothetical zoo.
+SPA using React and vanilla Ruby/Sinatra that allows users to browse animals in their habitats at a hypothetical zoo.

 ---
 ## Contact Me